jwebster2469/ChatGPT-store/README.md

 > *"ChatGPT provides a creative AI platform for developers to utilize, customize and sell to users."*

 > "*Feedback: Instead of prompting for a code block response, every response from ChatGPT in a custom GPT should have the option to be a code block.
-Copy and paste.*"
+Copy and paste.
+This would eliminate a lot of unnecessary prompts asking for code blocks.*"

 <br>
 </details>